idf/tagr/README.md

 # Common JavaScript Utils() {
 Common utilities for JavaScript.
-This is Noah's Ark for [Atwood's Law](http://blog.codinghorror.com/the-principle-of-least-power/): any application that can be written in JavaScript, will eventually be written in JavaScript. :joy:
+This is Noah's Ark for [Atwood's Law](http://blog.codinghorror.com/the-principle-of-least-power/): "any application that can be written in JavaScript, will eventually be written in JavaScript." :joy:
 ##Dependencies
 * AngularJS
 * JQuery